Scobiform/ChirpMiner/README.md

-# ChirpMining
+# ChirpMiner
 Web application written in PHP to manage Twitter API V2.

 - Using Twitteroauth by Abraham Williams https://github.com/abraham/twitteroauth

 # Installation
-You will need a config.php in your wwwroot with the following code:
+-You will need a config.php in your wwwroot with the following code:
 ```
 <?php
     // Twitter configuration - you need a developer account